 I had a week where I lost 0 pounds but 3 inches!
 Good to know, right?

 Update: Here’s exactly how to track your measurements using a measuring tape.

 If you’re anything like me you probably hate taking photos, but progress photos for intermittent fasting weight loss are so important.
 Sometimes a side-by-side photo tells a completely different story that other methods just don’t tell.
 Plus, it’s so cool to have photographic evidence of your journey!

 Finally, see how your clothes fit!
 Pull out that pair of pants wayyyyy in the back of your closet and try them on!
 You might be pleasantly surprised by how they fit now compared to how they used to.
 It could take some time before everything fits perfectly, but you will know if you see improvement.

-Using all four of these methods just might reveal that you actually are making progress – you just need different ways of seeing it unfold.
+Using all four of these methods might reveal that you actually are making progress.
+You just need different ways of seeing it unfold.

 While it’s true that you can lose weight intermittent fasting without exercise, if you’re not losing weight intermittent fasting, that may not be true for YOU.

 Everybody is different.
 Just because some people may lose weight without exercising doesn’t mean that you’ll fare just as well.
 So, if you’re not exercising at all, start.
 And if you’re already exercising, maybe consider raising the intensity, duration or switching it up!